Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Comparisons of chemical abundance patterns

 \subsection{Iron abundance}

 As another important tracer of chemical evolution, iron is produced early by CCSNe and later by Type Ia supernovae (SNe) in large amounts.
-The enrichment channel through Type Ia SNe makes Fe abundance sensitive to a timescale of $\sim 1$ Gyr after the initial burst of star formation \citep{Maoz_2012}.
-Tracing such a long timescale is vital for understanding the overall chemical enrichment, as the standard chemical evolution model predicts the delay time of N and C enrichment by AGB stars should be $0.1-1$ Gyr, meaning that they should be enriched prior to or at a similar time as the mass enrichment of Fe in a single starburst.
+The enrichment channel through Type Ia SNe makes Fe abundance sensitive to a timescale of $\sim 1$ Gyr after the initial burst of star formation \citep{Maoz_2012}. \redtxt{Thus, one expects Fe to trace a longer timescale of chemical evolution compared to N.}